-Raspberry jam is my ABSOLUTE FAVORITE jam to make (and eat).
+Raspberry jam is an ABSOLUTE FAVORITE jam to make (and eat).
 And we have an easy raspberry jam recipe for you that has only a few ingredients and tastes like the actual berries, not just pure sugar.

 Making raspberry jam is fun and worthwhile, especially when you are enjoying homemade raspberry jam through the winter.